 The prices that you will read below are designed for Western European and Northern American clients.
 If you are based in another country, please contact me for the exact price details by sending me a message at the contact form.

-If you choose to pay via Paypal or through bank transfer, please make the payment at least 48 hours before the session.
+If you choose to pay through a bank transfer, please make the payment at least 48 hours before the session.
 Sometimes it is difficult to foresee how long the payment lasts, therefore if you make a last – minute payment or if you are uncertain about the arrival of the payment for some reason, then please, forward me the statement about it via e-mail or bring it with you to the session, otherwise we can’t start the session.

 If you notify me at least 48 hours before the session, then nothing.
 Simply, send me an e-mail and we will reschedule the session.